-➡§ 2314.
-Reporting Requirements for Persons Who Distribute Designated Clean Fuels for Use in Motor Vehicles.
+§ 2314.
+Reporting Requirements for Persons Who Produce and Distribute Designated Clean Fuels for Use in Motor Vehicles.

-Starting the with the beginning of the year after the Executive Officer the executive officer identifies a particular designated clean fuel under section 2311.5, each person who in a quarter distributes a designated clean fuel for use in motor vehicles shall, within 45 days after the end of the quarter, submit to the executive officer a report containing the following information for each designated clean fuel:
+Starting the with the beginning of the year after the Executive Officer the executive officer identifies a particular designated clean fuel under section 2311.5, each person who in a quarter produces and/or distributes a designated clean fuel for use in motor vehicles shall within 45 days after the end of the quarter, submit to the eExecutive eOfficer a report containing the following information for each designated clean fuel:

-(1) The volume of the designated clean fuel that was produced by the person and that was distributed in the quarter for use in motor vehicles.

-(2) The volume of the designated clean fuel that was imported by the person and that was distributed in the quarter for use in motor vehicles.
+- (1) The volume of the designated clean fuel that was produced by the person and that was distributed in the quarter for use in motor vehicles. - (2) The volume of the designated clean fuel that was imported by the person and that was distributed in the quarter for use in motor vehicles. - (3) The volume of designated clean fuel distributed to each retail facility that the producer or distributor supplies designated clean fuel to.